 Search engines use hundreds of mathematically estimated algorithms and factors, to find content that is most relevant for the query.

 For the purpose of this article and series, we’ll focus on Google, the top search engine outside of China.

 When a query is typed into the search bar, Google uses a technology called Artificial Intelligence to understand your query and Knowledge Graph to respond to the query.
 This knowledge bank is built and honed by the trillions of queries that pass through Google’s machines each year.
 Google also improves its ability to understand the context of the searched queries and content available online, based on a technique called Machine Learning by each passing query.
 It is important to know that search results vary based on location, device, and even time of day or year.

 To ‘optimize’ your website – or make it search engine friendly – is a combined effort between technical improvements and front-end content.

 Over the next few weeks, we will take you through a step-by-step guide on how to improve your search results.
 This includes:

-Making your website search friendly via links, XML Maps, good URL structure, site access and providing a good user experience.
+Making your website search-friendly via links, XML Maps, good URL structure, site access, and providing a good user experience.

 Deliver valuable content firstly by creating content for users and not search engines.
 This is crucial if you want to improve your backlinks and social shares.
 We will look at keywords, what role tags and meta information play in your SEO efforts.
-Link building or off-page optimisation needs to be considered.
+Link building or off-page optimization needs to be considered.